 As March 31, 2011, MGM Grand Paradise had approximately HK\$4,290.0 million of debt outstanding under its term loan credit facility and HK\$1,310.0 million outstanding under its revolving credit facility.
 The MGM Grand Paradise credit facility contains covenants that restrict its and certain of its subsidiaries' ability to engage in certain transactions and may impair its ability to respond to changing business and economic conditions.
-In particular, the credit facility requires MGM Grand Paradise and certain of its subsidiaries to satisfy various financial covenants, including a maximum adjusted leverage ratio and minimum debt service coverage ratio, and imposes certain operating and financial restrictions on MGM Grand Paradise and its subsidiaries, including, among other things, limitations on its ability to pay dividends or distributions to us, incur additional debt, make investments or engage in other businesses; merge or consolidate with other companies, or transfer and sell assets.
-While we are not subject to the operational covenants set forth in MGM Grand Paradise's credit agreement, we have issued guarantee thereunder.
+In particular, the credit facility requires MGM Grand Paradise and certain of its subsidiaries to satisfy various financial covenants, including a maximum adjusted leverage ratio and minimum debt service coverage ratio, and imposes certain operating and financial restrictions on MGM Grand Paradise and its subsidiaries, including, among other things, limitations on its ability to pay dividends or distributions to us, incur additional debt, with the section headed "Warning" on the cover of this Web Proof Information Pack.

+make investments or engage in other businesses; merge or consolidate with other companies, or transfer and sell assets.
+While we are not subject to the operational covenants set forth in MGM Grand Paradise's credit agreement, we have issued a guarantee thereunder.
 We anticipate that credit facilities incurred to finance additional projects undertaken by us may contain similar restrictions, which may also be binding upon us and our other subsidiaries.